cannonpalms/email-controller-template/README.md

 ## Requirements
 - Each email must be sent at most once
 - EmailRequests should have configurable retry behavior that applies to retriable errors.
-This must be configurable at the EmailRequest level, not controller-wide.
+This must be configurable at the API level, not controller-wide.
 - Emails that are "bounced" should be treated as permanent failures and not retried.
 - Emails that are "blocked" should be treated as temporary failures and retried based on the configured retry behavior.
 - Invalid email addresses should be treated as permanent failures and not retried.